mobile-devices/ruby-agents-sdk/web_shell/local_cloud_config/guides/guidelines.md

 The reason for this is that your agent will live in a cloud where multiple instances of your agent will run simultaneously.
 These instances can not share data between themselves.

 If you need some kind of "history" in your agent, you must attach this history to the messages exchanged.
-Cookies in messages (see the Protogen guide) are a way of implementing this.
+Cookies in messages (see the {file:guides/protogen.md Protogen guide}) are a way of implementing this.

 ## Use the provided API ##